geugenm/satellite-weather-impact-analysis/README.md

     <figcaption>An example of a data change over time.</figcaption>
 </figure>

 ### Logging

 The script logs important events and warnings during execution.
 For instance, if a column is nearly constant and therefore not suitable for correlation analysis, a warning is logged.
 All outputs are formatted professionally, with variables enclosed in square brackets for clarity.

+### Models

+We are utilizing a modified and upgraded version of [Polaris ML](https://gitlab.com/geugenm/polaris-ml-sandbox), enabling us to use `Python 3.8` with the latest setup tools.
+This modification includes the ability to use polaris `behave` and `report`ing capabilities.
+Additionally, Sun reports have been enabled, and some visualization styles have been adjusted.

+However, the graph functionality is still not fully operational.
+The graph can be accessed by pressing `Ctrl + /`, but it does not display vertex names correctly.
+As a workaround, exporting to [Gephi](https://gephi.org/) is the only viable option at this time.

 ## Contributing